MatthewPalmer9/animated-navbar/README.md

 ## Challenges
 - Flexbox is a newer technology to me than the grid is.
 I'm aware of the importance of knowing the difference and uses between both.
 I have began trying to understand exactly how it is used in comparison to grid.
+- The `::before` and `::after` selectors in CSS is new territory as well.
+To combat this knowledge gap, I am researching exactly how they work.

 ## Key Features
 - An animated hamburger menu that displays a navigation bar on click.